ExploitSage/Fish-Tank-ENGR-121/README.md

 Fish_Tank
 =========

-Arduino Code for maintaining the solidity and temperature of a water vat.
+Arduino Code for maintaining the salinity and temperature of a water vat.